 To verify your exemption, click here.

 The Arizona Department of Agriculture is committed to supporting local growers.
-To meet this end, AZDA is offering free outreach and training on the Produce Safety Rule to help folks come into compliance.
+To meet this end, AZDA offers free outreach and training on the Produce Safety Rule to help folks come into compliance.
 All Farms, whether covered or not covered by the “Rule”, are invited to take advantage of these FREE resources.